paidiver/paidiverpy/docs/why.rst

 **Paidiverpy** aims to simplify the preprocessing of biodiversity image data, enabling researchers to focus on their scientific questions rather than the intricacies of data management.
 With **Paidiverpy**, users can:

 * Easily configure and manage their image processing pipelines through a straightforward interface.
+* Visualize every step of their preprocessing pipeline to ensure efficacy
-* Utilize built-in support for various metadata formats, ensuring seamless integration with existing datasets.
+* Utilize built-in support for several standard metadata formats, ensuring seamless integration with existing datasets.
 * Leverage advanced processing features, including parallelization with Dask, to handle large datasets efficiently.

-If you're unsure about how **Paidiverpy** fits your needs, consider the following questions:

-* [ ] Do you find yourself spending excessive time wrangling image data before analysis?
-* [ ] Are you looking for a flexible solution that adapts to your specific biodiversity research requirements?
-* [ ] Do you want to streamline your workflow and reduce the manual overhead involved in data processing?

-If you answered "yes" to any of these questions, **Paidiverpy** is designed for you.
+* Enhance reproducability by automatically outputting documentation of their procedure.

-By default, **Paidiverpy** offers a user-friendly interface that abstracts the complexities of image data preprocessing, allowing you to concentrate on your analysis and research goals.
+**Paidiverpy** abstracts the complexities of image data preprocessing, allowing you to concentrate on your analysis and research goals.